 Now we create the data directory and log directory for storing pgAdmin files:

-Don’t forget, change the ownership of both pgAdmin4 data and log directories to the user ‘apache’:
+Don’t forget, to change the ownership of both pgAdmin4 data and log directories to the user ‘apache’:

 Next, edit the pgAdmin configuration ‘

 Next, create the user for the pgAdmin4 using the following command:

 If you have a firewall configured, allow HTTP traffic by running the following command:

 open your web browser and go to the following address:

 Congratulations!
 You have successfully installed pgAdmin4.
 Thanks for using this tutorial for installing pgAdmin4 on your CentOS 8 system.
 For additional help or useful information, we recommend you check the official pgAdmin4 website.